The Local Structure of Injective LOT-Complexes: More graph theory: Edmonds' Theorem

 \section{More graph theory: Edmonds' Theorem}

-Let $G$ be a directed graph, and let $r$ be a specified vertex in $G$.
-A {\em branching $B$ in $G$ rooted at $r$} is a spanning tree of $G$ such that for every vertex $v\ne r$, there is exactly one edge in $B$ directed towards $v$.
+Let $G$ be a directed graph, and let $y$ be a specified vertex in $G$.
+A {\em branching $B$ in $G$ rooted at $y$} is a spanning tree of $G$ such that for every vertex $v\ne y$, there is exactly one edge in $B$ with $v$ in its boundary which is directed towards $v$.

-For a proper subset $S\subseteq V(G)$ we denote by $\delta(S)$ the number of edges that start at a vertex not in $S$ and terminate at a vertex in $S$.
+For a proper subset $X\subseteq V(G)$ we denote by $\delta(X)$ the number of edges that start at a vertex not in $X$ and terminate at a vertex in $X$.

-\satzanf (Edmonds \cite{Edm73}) There exist $n$ mutually disjoint branchings in $G$ rooted at $r$ if and only if for every subset $S\subseteq V(G)$, $r\notin S$, $\delta(S)\ge n$. \satzende
+\satzanf (Edmonds \cite{Edm73}) There exist $n$ mutually disjoint branchings in $G$ rooted at $y$ if and only if for every subset $X\subseteq V(G)$, $y\notin X$, $\delta(X)\ge n$. \satzende

 A more general result was later shown by Mao-cheng \cite{Mc83}.
 We will apply Edmonds' theorem to the selection graph.
 For a LOF $\Gamma$ the graph $\Sigma(\Gamma)$ might not be connected.
 That is why we state the following theorem for LOTs only.